csmertx/csmertx.github.io/content/About/csmertx.md

 ## Apologies to System76

-- My bad, and thank you for all the hard work both downstream and upstream!
+- My bad, and thank you for all the hard work both downstream and upstream.

 ## Recommended Linux Websites